-So again, one must wonder why Blacks and Latinos are so enamored of Hillary and of Bill, whom many have dubbed "the first black President."
-If one had a nickel for every time Hillary self-praises over her support of women and children in need, one might be able to afford a ticket to the Clooney gig.
-Yet, she has clearly and systematically dismantled such support for ages, especially where it concerns minorities.
+Again, one must wonder why Blacks and Latinos were so enamored of Hillary and of Bill, whom many have dubbed "the first black President."
+If one had a nickel for every time Hillary self-praised over her support of women and children in need, one might be able to afford a ticket to the Clooney gig.
+Yet, she systematically dismantled such support over ages, especially where it concerned minorities.

-Hillary was crystal clear a year ago that she favored a $12 minimum wage, not a $15 minimum as has been adopted in Seattle and now New York City and the state of California.
+Hillary favored a $12 minimum wage, not a $15 minimum.
 (See video below.)
 Yet, in vintage Clinton fashion, that did not stop her from rushing to Governor Andrew Cuomo's side for a premium photo op once Cuomo announced The Big Apple's adoption of a $15 minimum... conveniently just two weeks before New York primary.

-Activists from Fight for $15 have done bruising work for years in their effort to raise the minimum to a satisfactory living wage, no thanks to Clinton who has only recently glommed on to the movement as if she were a spokesperson.
-Sanders, on the other hand, has been an avid supporter of this fight for minimum wage workers as detailed in this piece from notable activist and Seattle Councilwoman, Kshama Sawant.
+Activists from Fight for $15 have done bruising work for years in their effort to raise the minimum to a satisfactory living wage, no thanks to Clinton who later glommed on to the movement as if she were a spokesperson.
+Sanders, on the other hand, had been an avid supporter of this fight for minimum wage workers as detailed in this piece from notable activist and Seattle Councilwoman, Kshama Sawant.

 In one of the most memorable moments in debate history, Sanders pinned Clinton on the ropes and forced her to make a $15 minimum public pledge.
 Perhaps the catering folks at Clooney's soirée should have asked Clinton why the sudden change of heart.
-Either way, Bernie continues to get rope-a-doped by Clinton because, again, she has too many political establishment heavyweights in the ring with her.
+Either way, Bernie continued to get rope-a-doped by Clinton because, again, she had too many political establishment heavyweights in the ring with her.

-Hillary Clinton shows no signs of being an environment-friendly President.
-She does, however, show plenty of signs of being a fossil-fuel friendly President.
-In fact, she shows millions and millions of signs that this is the case, as attested to by her countless compatriots in the gas and oil business who fund her POTUS campaign like a kid with an unquenchable thirst.
+Hillary Clinton showed no signs of being an environment-friendly President.
+She did, however, show plenty of signs of being a fossil-fuel friendly President.
+In fact, she showed millions and millions of signs that this is the case, as attested to by her countless compatriots in the gas and oil business who funded her POTUS campaign.

 Hillary Clinton made $1 million dollars in speeches from Canadian Imperial Bank of Commerce which is a major investor in the Keystone XL pipeline project.
 Hillary Clinton made $650,000 from speeches to TD Bank another major financial backer of Keystone.
 She was "inclined" to sign off on Keystone, then she "can't really comment" on Keystone then suddenly "I oppose it" only once Obama said enough's enough.

-Hillary Clinton registered 40 lobbyists last year as major financial "bundlers" whose contributions totaled $2.1 million dollars.
+Hillary Clinton registered 40 lobbyists as major financial "bundlers" whose contributions totaled $2.1 million dollars.
 Almost every one of those lobbyists pushed fossil fuel.
-Hillary Clinton has received another $500,000 in direct contributions from fossil fuel lobbyists.
-Hillary Clinton has received $310,000 in direct contributions from fossil fuel employees.
-And Greenpeace has claimed that Hillary Clinton has received $4,000,000 in Super PAC contributions and ancillary fossil fuel interests.
-Hillary Clinton has also clearly leveraged her position as Secretary of State to shill for oil and gas interests (Exxon, Chevron) from Bulgaria to Mexico.
+Hillary Clinton received another $500,000 in direct contributions from fossil fuel lobbyists.
+Hillary Clinton received $310,000 in direct contributions from fossil fuel employees.
+And Greenpeace claimed that Hillary Clinton hads received $4,000,000 in Super PAC contributions and ancillary fossil fuel interests.
+Hillary Clinton also leveraged her position as Secretary of State to shill for oil and gas interests (Exxon, Chevron) from Bulgaria to Mexico.

 Click the document to see who Clinton's lobbyists are:

-It is, therefore, no small wonder why Clooney and company do what they do, pander the way they pander.
-While their public intentions may seem just, their private lives don't sync with an anti-establishment titan like Sanders.
+It is, therefore, no small wonder why Clooney and company did what they do, pandered the way they pander.
+While their public intentions may have seemed just, their private lives don't sync with an anti-establishment titan like Sanders.
 By no means is Sanders infallible.
 He admits he has been on the wrong side of things enough times to shorten sleep, i.e. votes on crime bill and the misleading deregulation bill known as the Commodity Futures Modernization Act.
-But rarely has he, over four decades of public service, failed the public for long.
-And if he senses he has, he voices his disgust and expeditiously pushes to right the wrongs, with fervor and with very little establishment accord.
-In other words, his experience has taught him not to be bound by political zetigeist or dirty pool.
+But rarely had he, over four decades of public service, failed the public for long.
+And if he sensed he had, he voiced his disgust and expeditiously pushed to right the wrongs, with fervor and with very little establishment accord.
+In other words, his experience has taught him not to be bound by political zeitgeist or dirty pool.

 But experience does not equate prudence.
-And why does a nation remain so smitten with someone who makes one globally disastrous decision after another?
+And why did a nation remain smitten with someone who made one globally disastrous decision after another?

 In 2002, Hillary Clinton voted in favor of the war in Iraq.
 Bernie Sanders voted against it.
 Over 4,500 Americans died.
 Upwards of a half million Americans were injured (physical, emotional).
 Nearly 200,000 Iraqis died, the vast majority being civilians.
 Taxpayers have spent over $4 trillion with many more trillions to come.
 And yet, the region is less stable than it ever was.
 We now know what a vote for this war constituted... the worst foreign policy decision in our nation's history.